buruhdev/.github/profile/README.md

 ## About Buruhdev

-[Buruhdev](https://github.com/buruhdev) crafts web applications & open source packages in the Laravel ecosystem.
+[Buruhdev](https://github.com/buruhdev) crafts web applications, courses and open source packages especially in the Laravel ecosystem and web developments.